Skip to content

 url: https://fractice.sourceforge.net/

 Fractice is a small and pretty fast fractal generator that can render classic Mandelbrot, Mandelbar (a.k.a. tricorn) and Newton fractals.
 It is capable of deep zooming and recording movies.
-I love two features in particular: how it keeps thumbnails —functioning as bookmarks for easy access— of all images you render on a vertical bar to the left of the main window (that you can click any time to go back to that stage for further development or fine-tune parameters), and the way it let you manage color palettes, which you can also import from other programs or export as well.
+I love two features in particular.
+The first one is how it keeps accessible, on a vertical bar to the left of the main window, thumbnails —functioning as bookmarks— of all images you render, so that you can click any of them any time you want to go back to that stage for further development or fine-tune parameters.
+The second one is the way it lets you manage color palettes, which you can also export to or import from other programs.
 When you save parameters, all bookmarks will be saved in the same file, an excellent choice for those of us hyperactive explorers that move around from point to point continuously.
-Images can be saved as bitmap files (bmp), or even sent to print as posters directly (apparently, I haven’t used that option).
+Images can be saved as bitmap files (BMP), or even sent to print as poster sizes directly (I haven’t used that option yet).
+Source code available.

 Last revision: 17 March 2010.